 - Water reuse

-In coming years, rather than a linear approach where water and energy systems are compartmentalised, a ‘watershed’ approach will exist.
-This will integrate both into a seamless system which feeds back into itself.
+In the coming years, rather than a linear approach where water and energy systems are compartmentalised, a ‘watershed’ approach will exist.
+This will integrate both into a seamless system that feeds back into itself.
 All this is underpinned by a linked up and big data-driven approach to both engineered and natural systems, along with coordination among agencies managing different facets of water systems.